ipfs/community/projects/creatorr.md

 Creatorr

 ## Category
-NFT, Dapp, IPFS hosting
+NFT, Dapp, IPFS hosting, Social Media, Streaming

 ## Project Description
-The goal is for Creatorr to be a platform which helps creators receive financial support from their fans.
-Their fans earn unique dynamic NFT tokens from their content creator after the donation.
-In return these tokens are collectibles, tradeable and/or sellable.
+The goal is for Creatorr to be a platform which helps create an incentivized content creation support system.
+Creatorr fans earn unique dynamic NFT tokens from their content creator in exchange for donations and support.
+The tokens are collectible, tradeable and/or sellable.

 ## Project Status
-Under development
+MVP functionality being developed.
+Next Milestone is private alpha testing.

 ## Previews
 https://nameless-wave-72583.herokuapp.com/index.html